xiaoyunyang/xiaoyunyang.github.io/content/post/startup-seed-funding.md

 We help career-changers try out the careers they want to enter by working on projects for non-profits, entrepreneurs, and intrapreneurs for free.
 In exchange, they get feedback from their clients and get a feel for what it's like to work as a developer, designer, or writer.

+When you work for free, you're not working for exposure.
+Freelancers [work for gratitude, shout-outs, and opportunities that this would lead to something else](https://www.youtube.com/watch?v=MeVj-ASeGLs).
+It's often your initiative and may materialize to something down the line.

 ## 3. Candidate Sourcing

 The last cornerstone of LooseLeaf's product is the candidate sourcing, which is a combination of the Recruitment Candidate Relationship Manage System (CRM) and Application Tracking System (ATS).